V.7. MISCELLANEOUS WORDS, PART 7/10 (mpo-ne)

 – muasi : hole, orifice, opening, clearing, open space

-– muatu : thing, thingumajig, trick, a certain, name used to fill a memory gap
+– muatu : thing, thingumajig, thingummy, thingy, a certain, term used to fill a memory gap

 – muaye : means, way